Blockchain: A Graph Primer: Building Blocks of Blockchain

-Having covered addresses and transactions, we now turn our attention to how Blockchain, and in particular Bitcoin, makes use of them.

-A digital currency, such as Bitcoin, has two main problems to address: payment verification and payment confirmation.
+Having covered addresses and transactions, we now turn our attention to how blockchain, particularly Bitcoin, uses them.
+A digital currency, such as Bitcoin, has two main problems: payment verification and payment confirmation.

-\textbf{Payment verification} means creating a mechanism to verify that 1) the spender has the necessary balance to make a payment, 2) the spender wants to pay the indicated amount.
-This is similar to verifying that someone wants to pay 50\$ with authentic dollar bills.
-A user presents its public key (to show that the address belongs to her) and signs a signature with its private key (to confirm the amount).
-The transaction also lists as input a past transaction that brought the amount.
-For example, in Figure \ref{fig:trans2}, transaction 8 lists that its input is from the output of transaction 6.
+\textbf{Payment verification} is the process of verifying that 1) the person making a payment has the necessary funds, and 2) the person intends to pay the specified amount.
+This is similar to verifying that someone wants to pay \$50 using authentic dollar bills.
+To verify a payment, a user presents their public key (to prove that the address belongs to them) and signs a signature with their private key (to confirm the amount).
+The transaction also includes as input a past transaction that created the output with the associated Bitcoin amount.
+This is called the proof of funds.
+For example, in Figure~\ref{fig:trans2}, $t_8$ lists $t_6$ as its input, showing the proof of funds.

-These measures verify that a user has the balance, and wants to make a payment.
-In the ideal case, in a peer to peer system as soon as an amount is spent, everybody would see the transaction and record the new balances.
+These measures verify that a user has the balance and wants to make a payment.
+All network participants could have observed the transaction and recorded the new balances in an ideal peer-to-peer network.
 Otherwise, the spender can use the same bitcoins to make multiple payments.
-This issue is known as the \textbf{Double Spending} problem.
+This issue is known as the {double spending} problem.

-In reality, the network is faulty and the news of a transaction may never reach some users.
+In reality, the network is faulty, and the news of a transaction may never reach some users.
 Furthermore, users could be malicious and lie about balances.
-Due to these problems, users may never reach a consensus about who owns how many bitcoins.
-Any payment would be a fraud risk.
+Due to these problems, distributed network users may never agree on who owns how many bitcoins and any payment would be a fraud risk.
 This issue is known as the Byzantine General's problem \cite{lamport1982byzantine}.
 As we mentioned earlier in Section \ref{sec:history}, early currencies used central authorities to solve this issue, but their fruitless efforts could only replace banks with companies.